Franklin Potts Glass Sr.

 Franklin Potts Glass Sr. (June 7, 1858 – January 10, 1934) was an American Democratic politician, newspaper publisher, editor, and United States Senator-Designate from Alabama.

 Background

 Glass was born on June 7, 1858, in Centreville, Alabama, to Benjamin F. Glass and Caroline Potts Glass.
 Glass graduated from Princeton University in 1877, and received his master's degree there in 1880.
 Returning to Alabama, he founded the newspaper the Bibb Blade in Bibb County, Alabama, in 1880.
 In 1881, Glass bought the Selma Daily News in Selma, Alabama.
-He bought a share of the Montgomery Advertiser in Montgomery, Alabama, and became the editor and publisher.
-Glass eventually moved to Birmingham, Alabama, where he was the editor and publisher of the Birmingham News.
+He bought a share of the Montgomery Advertiser in Montgomery, and became the editor and publisher.
+Glass eventually moved to Birmingham, where he was the editor and publisher of the Birmingham News.

 Appointment to the United States Senate

 United States Senator Joseph F. Johnston died in office, on August 8, 1913.
 Alabama Governor Emmet O'Neal appointed Glass to the United States Senate.
 Glass was a Democrat.
 However, on February 4, 1914, the United States Senate voted 32-31 to uphold the Committee of Elections and Privileges recommendation to deny Glass a seat, because the recent ratification of the Seventeenth Amendment to the United States Constitution supported Alabama state law that the Governor of Alabama had to call a special election to fill the vacancy.